1 OK Google

 Simple.
 Just like that.

-I break the news to Denny about my plan to start a new book.
-Maybe I’ll start writing a page a day, I tell him
+In the living room I break the news to Denny about my plan to start a new book.
+Maybe I’ll start writing a page a day I tell him.

-I mumble my agreement and start for the bedroom and then impulsively I break my routine.
+I acknowledge his suggestion and start for the bedroom.
+Then, impulsively, I break my routine.
 Instead of going to bed, I walk back to the living room, sit down in the corner in my favorite upholstered chair and open a book.

 Denny is turning off the lights.
 He asks me to close the window blind behind me.
 He turns off my reading lamp.
 The room goes dark.

 “I’m going to read for awhile.”

 Denny sits down with his laptop, across from me, on the sofa.
 There is a faux leather ottoman between us.
 We both prop our feet up on the ottoman.

 After awhile Dnny interrupts me and asks if he can show me a two minute video.
 He angles his computer so I can see.
 Two guys sit on coolers opposite each other take turns putting an elastic band around the middle of a watermelon.
 Suddenly the watermelon explodes and they go flying off their seats.
 Denny laughs heartily.

 A few minutes later I ask Denny if I can read something to him.
 It’s a funny part but he doesn’t even crack a smile.